 There are two common options for getting to UTIAS by public transit, both are on the Toronto Transit Commission.

 One option is to take the subway to Sheppard West station and then the 105 Dufferin North bus north on Dufferin St to the stop at Gerry Fitzgerald Dr. This bus stops directly across from the UTIAS driveway on Dufferin St.

 The other option is to take the subway to Finch Station and then the 60 Steeles West bus to the corner of Dufferin St and Steeles Ave and then walk south.
 The driveway leading up to the main entrance is on your left.

 Fobs and office keys are available from Jeff Cook, the Building Manager, in his office in room 143; this is near the loading dock.
 You will need to complete a form and have it signed by your supervisor (for MASc and PhD students) or by the graduate coordinator (for MEng students).

 There is a $50 cash deposit for the fob; this will be refunded when you graduate and return your fob.

 Yes, as a graduate student you will often need to come to UTIAS outside office hours and on weekends.
 Your fob will work 24 hours a day and seven days a week.

 The supply cabinet is currently located in the corridor between the main entrance hallway and the loading dock.
 This is temporary during construction.
 You should take what you need and record what you have taken in the log book provided inside the closet.
 This is based on an honour system; please do not take unnecessary supplies or neglect to record what you have taken.

 Expense claims are made using the standard form and submitted to Rosanna in the reception.
 All expense claims must be accompanied by original receipts.
-A blank expanse claim form is here.
+Please use the blank expanse claim form.
 This should be accompanied by a spreadsheet itemizing expenses that are not related to travel.